About Vaccinations

 Vaccinations reported by healthcare professionals electronically through the medical record system will become available in the service when they have been entered in SYSVAK.

-Vaccines that are recorded on paper will become available in the service within approximately three weeks.
+Vaccines that are recorded on paper will become available in the service as soon as Norwegian Institute of Public Health has received the paper.
 It may take longer during the high season for influenza vaccination, which is between September and January.
 Note that public health centres do not record vaccinations on paper.

 Age group between the age of 16 and 18